JoviMetzger/42Project-Inception/README.md

 Network: Do the containers need to communicate which each other?

-5. Environment Variables:
+**5. Environment Variables: **
-You don't need the environment variables, because you are they are defined in the .env file.
+Environment variables are commonly defined in a .env file for ease of management and security.
+When using a .env file, you can reference it in your docker-compose.yml as follows:
 ```yml
     env_file:
           - .env
 ```

-But lets say yo don't have a .env file or you have add variables, but don't define them in your .env file. you add the to ypur server like this:
+But lets say yo don't have a .env file or you have variables that are executed after runtime.
+You add the to your server like this:
 ```yml
 environment:
       DOMAIN_NAME: ${DOMAIN_NAME}